mbasaglia/mini_apps/docs/apps/custom.md

 It's important that you inherit from `mini_apps.db.BaseModel` but otherwise they are simple [Peewee Models](https://docs.peewee-orm.com/en/latest/peewee/models.html).

-Also you need to register models on your app:
+Also, you need to register the models on your app to ensure they get created on the database:

 ```py
 import peewee